tauraijob/madziwa/EXCEL_IMPORT_GUIDE.md

 ## Error Handling

 ### Common Errors
-- **Missing required fields**: Student name, candidate number, etc.
+- **Missing required fields**: Student candidate number, subject, topic, assessment date
 - **Invalid date format**: Assessment date must be a valid date
 - **Invalid marks**: Scores must be within the specified ranges
 - **Duplicate data**: Same student, subject, and date combination
+- **Student not found**: Candidate number doesn't exist in the database (will create new student with default values)

 ### Error Details
 - Each error shows the row number and specific issue